gcalab/files/Methods in Molecular Biology/Viruses/ReadMe.md

 > Alternatively, if you prefer to use RStudio, select Tools → Install Packages.., Enter bio3d in the Packages text box (and make sure Install Dependencies is selected).
 Then click Install.

+> [!NOTE]
+> Use this helpful [guide](http://www.thegrantlab.org/bio3d/articles/online/nma_vignette/Bio3D_nma.html) by the developers of Bio3D if you wish to test more aspects of protein structural flexibility.

 R code below:

 ```